Jerwuney/sims.lab.github.io/_pages/Project 1.md

 3. Infrared Thermography (IR) to detect delamination (internal concrete separation).

 Machine learning algorithms were utilized to analyse the combined data from these technologies, forming a comprehensive multi-tier inspection system designed to identify critical defects.
 The project aimed to:
-1. Pinpoint key factors and defects’ type driving bridge deterioration in Hong Kong’s unique climate.
+1. Pinpoint key factors and defect types driving bridge deterioration in Hong Kong’s unique climate.
-2. Develop a multi-tier inspection system or detecting and locating surface and subsurface defects in concrete bridge decks.
+2. Develop a multi-tier inspection system for detecting and locating surface and subsurface defects in concrete bridge decks.
 3. Design a Bridge Deck Efficiency Index (BDEI) to quantify structural health.

 ## Key Findings
 The project findings/deliverables can be summarized into the following points: